FAQ: What is PID tuning (valve tuning)?

 - PD.
 If you have a single-valve flow controller or pressure controller, then we have most likely configured it with the PD control loop algorithm.
 Your Alicat multiples P by the current error between setpoint and actual flow reading, and then it subtracts D multiplied by the current rate of change.
 These calculations occur 1000 times every second.

 - PD2I.
-If you have a dual-valve flow controller (MCD series) or pressure controller (PCD series), then we have configured it with the PD2I control loop algorithm.
+If you have an MCD-Series dual valve mass flow controller or PCD-Series dual valve pressure controller, then we have configured it with the PD2I control loop algorithm.
 Unlike a traditional PID algorithm, Alicat’s PD2I algorithm incorporates a predictive function that makes dual-valve controllers in particular more responsive.
 It can also be applied to single-valve controllers, but the difference in control response is usually negligible compared to the standard PD control loop algorithm.